Test make targets, invoked as

 for i in /usr/local/lib/python2.7/site-packages/*mesos*; do ln -snf $i venv/lib/python2.7/site-packages/; done

-To develop on features reliant on the Toil Appliance (i.e. autoscaling), you should consider setting up a personal registry on Quay or Docker Hub.
+To develop on features reliant on the Toil Appliance (the docker image toil uses for AWS autoscaling), you should consider setting up a personal registry on Quay or Docker Hub.
 Because the Toil Appliance images are tagged with the Git commit they are based on and because only commits on our master branch trigger an appliance build on Quay, as soon as a developer makes a commit or dirties the working copy they will no longer be able to rely on Toil to automatically detect the proper Toil Appliance image.
 Instead, developers wishing to test any appliance changes in autoscaling should build and push their own appliance image to a personal Docker registry.
+This is described in the next section.

 $ make docker